-    If you like to read more about your journey through Morocco read: 3-Weeks Morocco self-drive round trip
+If you like to read more about your journey through Morocco read: Dades Gorge and the winding road in Morocco

 Just after 15 minutes we passed the first sandy dunes.
 After a while, the dunes became higher and higher and the late-afternoon sun colored the sand a in a deep orange.
 Being surrounded by this never ending desert was an amazing experience.

-We set down for a while to watch an incredible beautiful sunset.
+We sat down for a while to watch an incredible beautiful sunset.
 It was magical!
 One of the best ones we’ve ever experienced and the atmosphere was so quiet and full of harmony.

 Note: Riding a camel was a great fun, but also not the most comfortable one.
 So you better wear good clothes (long trousers, turban, and comfortable underwear).